psalaets/url-changed/README.md

 ### Settings

 The [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API) is used if available.
-Otherwise one or more fallbacks can be used to achieve a similar effect.
+Otherwise one or more fallbacks are used to achieve a similar effect.

 The 2nd parameter to `urlChanged` specifies which fallbacks to enable.
 All fallbacks are disabled by default so you must enable at least one.